BIS FMCS Certification for Foreign Manufacturers - Standphill India

 • Licence Number in the format CM/L-XXXXXXXXXX at the bottom

 When a foreign manufacturer receives BIS FMCS approval, it becomes authorized to place the ISI mark on the product as per BIS rules.
+This gives assurance to Indian buyers that the product meets required safety and performance standards.

 Who Needs BIS FMCS Certification?

 Any foreign manufacturer whose product falls under a mandatory BIS standard may need FMCS certification before exporting that product to India.
+Common categories include:

-• stainless steel pipes and tubes
+• Stainless steel pipes and tubes

-• steel and metal products
+• Steel and metal products

-• electrical equipment
+• Electrical equipment

-• industrial products
+• Industrial products

-• construction and infrastructure materials
+• Construction and infrastructure materials

-• chemicals and safety-related products
+• Chemicals and safety-related products

 If a product is listed under mandatory BIS certification, it cannot usually be imported into India without BIS approval.